powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 #### LCC converters

-LCC converters can be assimilated to loads in the loadflow.
+LCC converters can be assimilated to loads in the load flow.
 Indeed, on one side of the line is the rectifier station, and on the other side of the line is the inverter station.
-The active power flow from the rectifier station to the inverter station is fixed and equals to a target value $P$ (AC side).
+The active power flows from the rectifier station to the inverter station, is fixed, and equals to a target value $P$ (AC side).
 The active power flow at each station at AC side is given by:
   - $P_{rectifier}= P$
   - $P_{inverter}= (1 - loss_{inverter}) * ((1 - loss_{rectifier}) * (P - P_{LineLoss}))$

-Power flows are in load convention, the power at the rectifer side is positive and the power at the inverter side is negative.
+Power flows are in load convention, the active power at the rectifier side is positive and the active power at the inverter side is negative.
 The losses are described in the paragraph below.

-The reactive power flow on each side of the line (AC side) is determined by the power factor of the converter (the power factor is the ratio between active power $P$ and apparent power $S$).
+The reactive power flow on each side of the line (AC side) is determined by the power factor of the converter station, ratio between active power $P$ and apparent power $S$.
 For each converter, its target reactive power is given by:
   - $Q=\mid P*\tan(\cos(powerfactor))\mid$

 #### VSC converters